Cross England on this iconic 192 mile route stretching across three national parks, originated by the celebrated walker and writer, Alfred Wainwright.

 Follow undulating forest tracks along the shores of Loch Ness and walk through a mixture of farmland, exposed high moorlands and woodland.

-Starting in Bowness on Solway, this route takes you the reverse route of Hadrian's Wall West, and finishes in Wallsend.
+Starting in Bowness on Solway, this walking route takes you on the reverse route of Hadrian's Wall West, and finishes in Wallsend.

 Starting in Wallsend, Hadrian’s Wall is the most important monument built by the Romans in Britain.